DoubleDebug/doubledebug/public/data/projects/moj-reddit/content.md

 # How this project came about

-FakeReddit is a clone of the Reddit website, but with my own spin when it comes to the UI.
+MojReddit is a clone of the Reddit website, but with my own spin when it comes to the UI.
 This was so far my biggest passion project that took around 4-5 months and 90 commits to complete.
-Even though I plan on improving it and making changes in the future, I consider it a completed project as it is hosted on the fake-reddit.com domain.
+Even though I plan on improving it and making changes in the future, I consider it a completed project as it is hosted on the mojreddit.com domain.

 This was my first full stack web application of this scale.
 I had lots of fun coding it, learned plenty of new things and used technologies I've never used before.